Woju (song): Woju (Remix)

-"Woju (Remix)" is a remix by Nigerian afropop artist Kiss Daniel featuring vocals from Tiwa Savage and Davido.
-The song was released on 28 February 2015 under G-Worldwide Entertainment and was produced by DJ Coublon.
-Rated as one of the "biggest record in Nigeria" by David Drake of Complex, "Woju (Remix)" made history on MTV Base's Official Naija Top 10 music video chart alongside "Woju" as the first time an original song and its remix would peak at the first and second spots.
+The official remix to "Woju" features guest vocals from Nigerian singers Tiwa Savage and Davido.
+The song was released on 28 February 2015 under G-Worldwide Entertainment, and was produced by DJ Coublon.
+"Woju (Remix)" made history on MTV Base's Official Naija Top 10 music video chart alongside "Woju" as the first time an original song and its remix would peak at the first and second spots.

+Background

+Following the success of the original "Woju", Kiss Daniel returned to the studio to record a remix of the song.
+He chose to remix the track once it gained heavy airplay and attention across Nigeria.
+The remix was created to add new elements to the song and expand its reach.
+Kiss Daniel recorded the remix with Nigerian singer Davido, who added vocals to the track during a studio session in December 2014.
+Reports later confirmed that the remix would also feature Tiwa Savage.
+The remix was scheduled for release in early 2015, several months after the original version was released on 1 September 2014.
+In January 2015, Kiss Daniel publicly confirmed Davido and Tiwa Savage as the featured artists on the remix.
+He described the collaboration as a major step following the success of the original song.

 Critical reception

 The release of "Woju (Remix)" was met with mixed reactions from fans and music critics.
-Henry Chibuzor of 360Nobs labelled the song “bland, unimproved and surplus to requirement” and further went on to state, “the original “Woju” is on some astronomical shit, and should have been left on that musical high”. tooXclusives Jim Donnett also voiced his displeasure about the song by stating that, “Woju Remix is perhaps the result of forcing something that you already know wasn’t meant to be”.
+Henry Chibuzor of 360Nobs labelled the song "bland, unimproved and surplus to requirement" and further went on to state, "the original 'Woju' is on some astronomical shit, and should have been left on that musical high." tooXclusives Jim Donnett also voiced his displeasure about the song by stating that, “Woju Remix is perhaps the result of forcing something that you already know wasn’t meant to be”.